telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 * Test whether it is possible to deploy an instance and check that metadata service is working properly.

-This test is checking if openstack metadata services is working.
-These tests get the metadata information about the VM deployed and return to the HTTP phonehome server.
+This test is checking if openstack metadata service is working.
+It gets the metadata information about the VM deployed and return to the HTTP phonehome server.

 Those test cases should return the information to the HTTP phonehome server and each one return that information